-VC University participants are given limited, complimentary access to PitchBook for three months.
-This access kicks off with an introductory webinar hosted by PitchBook approximately three months after the course launch date (at which point your access begins).
+Approx. 3 VC University participants are given limited, complimentary access to PitchBook for three months.
+This access kicks off with an introductory after course launch course launch date (at which point your access begins).
 More information will be made available through the course site.